umd-cmsc330/fall2022/discussions/discussion1/README.md

 - Negation: `/[^a-z]/`, `/[^0-9]/`
 We use these to exclude a range of characters.

-Regular expressions in Ruby also have backreferences, which allow us to extract patterns from a string that are of interest.
-We can group a part of the Regex to be captured between parentheses and reference them using the syntax `$n`, where `n` is the index of the desired backreference.
+Regular expressions in Ruby also have capture groups, which allow us to extract patterns from a string that are of interest.
+We can group a part of the Regex to be captured between parentheses and reference them using the syntax `$n`, where `n` is the index of the desired capture group.

 ```ruby
 p = /(\w) (\d) ([bcde])/            # If a string matches this regex, $1 will refer to anything matched by \w, and $2 will refer to anything matched by \d and so on.